-My dad died from a stroke in 2014 and my sister in 2017.
+My dad died in 2014 and my sister in 2017.
 Most of my siblings are dead which left me as undertaker for a 60-year old hoarder house.

 They left nine cars in various disrepair.
 Two with no title and their holding companies were gone so tracing the titles took months.